jewettaij/visfd/doc/doc_filter_mrc.md

 are assumed to be in **physical units**.
 (Eg. *Angstroms*, not *voxels*.)
 This makes it more convenient to apply the software to images at different magnifications.
-(This includes all of the width parameters used with the "-gauss", "-blob", "-dog", and "-template-gauss" filters.)
+(This includes all of the width parameters used with the "-gauss", "-blob", "-dog", "-spheres", and "-template-gauss" filters.)

 Consequently, this program needs to know the physical width of each voxel.
 By default it will attempt to infer that from the MRC file